 At Least One Pokémon in Each Generation Have Some Kaiju Influence

 Some Pokémon may have been unused, but even Pokémon appearing in the franchise since it began have still been influenced by kaiju in some way.
 The earliest examples of this would be Rhydon and Nidoking, with designs both inspired by the kaiju known as Baragon (pictured left), from the Godzilla franchise (with the latter Pokémon being more obvious).
 Although it has only been seen doing so in the anime series, Blastoise would be another early example due to how it uses water pressure to spin, similar to how Gamera uses jet propulsion to fly.
-Since the original release of Pokémon Green, Red, Blue, and Yellow versions, at least one Pokémon in almost every generation may have had their design be at least partially inspired by various kaiju.
+Since the original release of Pokémon Green, Red, Blue, and Yellow versions, at least one Pokémon in almost every generation may have had their design be partially inspired by various kaiju.
 One of the most interesting being a Pokémon introduced in the second generation games, Pokémon Gold, Silver, and Crystal version.

 Tyranitar: King of the Pocket Monsters

 The most notable example of a Pokémon design being inspired by kaiju may just be Tyranitar.
 While at first glance, it seems like this second generation Pokémon was maybe inspired by Godzilla, there’s actually more to it than that, especially due to how intertwined the first two Pokémon generations are.
 The earliest design of what eventually became Tyranitar was actually first seen in the beta Pocket Monsters logo, as noted by the tail specifically, although it also shares several design characteristics with Rhydon and Nidoking.
-A later design much closer to the final version was seen in a 1997 illustration meant to be a reference to Pokémon design in general (pictured right0.
+A later design much closer to the final version was seen in a 1997 illustration meant to be a reference to Pokémon design in general (pictured right).

 Tyranitars pre-evolution Larvitar also has early designs where kaiju influence is more apparent than the final product.
 Lacking the details of its final form, the original Larvitar looks a lot more like its predecessor Godzillante as well as a baby Godzilla, possibly referencing the baby form of Godzilla Junior or Godzilla’s adopted son Minilla, who also have more simplified designs than their parents.
 The details may have been added to make it look similar to its final form, but luckily they didn’t try to change the design entirely.